 Now, the LAST STEP step in the process is to engage foundation repair contractors to provide you with itemized, apples to apples repair estimates which are all equally based upon the same “plan of repair”.

-However, we find that most property owners tend to reverse the entire process by soliciting contractors repair quotes from advertisements on the internet, generally based upon how high up on the page their company is listed which is in no way an indicator of a contractors competence.
-Soliciting contractors for estimate’s of repair prior to have a complete set of repair plans and specifications does nothing more then complicate the process.
+However, we find that most property owners tend to reverse the entire process by soliciting contractor's repair quotes from advertisements on the internet, generally based upon how high up on the page their company is listed which is in no way an indicator of a contractor's competence.
+Soliciting contractors for estimate’s of repair prior to having a complete set of repair plans and specifications does nothing more than complicate the process.
 Without a proper set of plans the owner will generally get a vastly different scope of work and cost from every contractor called to bid leaving them completely confused.
 Further, owners tend to lose trust in the contractors who are all selling something different.

 The following lists of engineers include only those firms and individuals that I have had the pleasure of working with and can personally contest to their competence:

 Grover Hollingsworth & Associates - Mr. Bob Hollingsworth - 818-889-0844

 Hamilton Geotechnical - Mr. Richard Martin - 310-618-2190

 Steven Helfrich & Associates - Mr. Steve Helfrich - 909-389-7316